pytorch/xla/docs/fori_loop.md

 # Simple user guide
+User could try these three simple test case to better compare difference between `pure python for loop` and `fori_loop` and `while_loop`, these three test case have similar logic: cumulative plus 1 for ten times:

-This is one simple example with python for loop:
+### simple example with pure python for loop
 ```bash
 # python
 >>> import torch